adamsilver/adamsilver.io-jekyll/_drafts/2032-01-01-the-real-progressive-enhancement.md

 		// bootstrap application
 	}

+**Detecting host objects like this is dangerous**. *H is for Host* explains everything you need to know and why `isHostMethod` is what you need to avoid the danger.

 **Detecting the presence of the API is not enough**.
 As I mention in *The disadvantages of Javascript polyfills*, merely detecting an API is not always enough.
 Nicholas Zakas has a dedicated e-book entitled *The Problem with Native JavaScript APIs* [0] which I highly recommend to bring the point home.
 This is why feature *testing* (not detecting) is very important.

 **CTM degrades the experience unnecessarily**.
 CTM could easily rule out a perfectly capable browser from receiving the *enhanced* experience.
 Let's say you want your app to perform client-side form validation, something that say IE8 is perfectly capable of.
 CTM will unnecessarily stop the user from receiving the enhanced experience, resorting to server round trips and the disadvantages that come with that (those are out of scope for this article).